Job Offer Rejection Email Message Examples

 Again, I do appreciate both the offer of employment and your consideration.
 Thank you for such a pleasant interviewing experience.

-Rejection Email Message # 3
+Rejection Email Message With a Reason #2

-Dear Mr. LastName,
+Dear Mr. Peterson,

 Thank you so much for sending along this offer letter regarding the HR Specialist role for which I recently interviewed.
 I sincerely appreciate you extending the offer and your interest in hiring me.